MaikHeine/cypherguard/README.md

-# CipherGuard
+# Cypher

-CipherGuard is a file encryption and decryption tool with a modern UI built using Python and PyQt5 (WIP).
+Cypher is a file encryption and decryption tool with a modern UI built using Python and PyQt5 (WIP).
 It allows users to securely encrypt and decrypt text files using the `cryptography` library.

 ## Features